Merkoba/Meltdown/README.md

 Prepend and append text automatically to your prompts.

 Show system CPU, RAM, and temperature.
-Click to open `htop` etc.
+Click to open `btop` etc.

 Multiple chat formats available like `chatml`, `alpaca`, `vicuna`, `llama-2`, etc.